on mischaracterizing the criticism of art

 “why does it need to be perfect, why can’t it just be fun”

-fun and perfect are not opposites. plenty of albums and movies manage to be both — fun yet formally tight, thematically rich, and even morally aware.
+fun and perfect are not opposites. albums and movies have managed to be both — fun yet formally tight, thematically rich, and morally aware.

-thinking is its own joy. by hearing all sides — we can keep nuance alive.
+thinking is joy. by hearing sides — we can keep nuance alive.

 “you’re talking about her — she’s already won.”